kovidgoyal/calibre/manual/customize.rst

 Tweaks
 ------------

-Tweaks are small changes that you can specify to control various aspects of |app|'s behavior.
+Tweaks are small changes that you can specify to control various aspects of calibre's behavior.
 You can change them by going to Preferences->Advanced->Tweaks.
 The default values for the tweaks are reproduced below

 .. literalinclude:: ../resources/default_tweaks.py